 - Beginner: No previous experience in Stata.

-- Elementary: General knowledge of using Stata (as in the two beginners courses)
+- Elementary: General knowledge of using Stata (as given by the two beginners’ courses)

 - Advanced: Experience in Stata use (as given by the elementary courses)